-“This might be your next favorite place in Napa”, said my nail technician Francine, a cheerful local lady and my infinite source of Napa news.
+“This might be your next favorite place in Napa”, said my nail technician Francine, a cheerful local lady and an infinite source of my Napa news since week one.
 I obediently walked over to La Foret, a tiny place in an unassuming shopping mall away from downtown.
-On a hot day with over 100 degrees, I was the only customer.
-Wendy, the store owner, was almost apologetic over the smallest – off-season – selection on offer.
-I bought two items I’d never tried before: strawberry marshmallows covered with dark chocolate and dark chocolate-dipped honeycomb.
+On a very hot summer day, I was the only customer.
+Wendy, the store owner, was almost apologetic over the small – off-season – selection.
+I bought two things I’d never tried before: strawberry marshmallows covered with dark chocolate and dark chocolate-dipped honeycomb.

 Francine was right: three days later, I drove back to La Foret with an excuse to buy a little gift for a friend.
 Wendy, who was working in the kitchen behind a large window, recognized me and came out to chat.
-Do I need to say, I also bought a gift for myself?
+Needless to say, I also bought a gift for myself.

-With two prime locations in Napa – a large store on First Street and a stand in the popular Oxbow Public Market – Anette’s Chocolates are hard to miss.
-The spacious store on the First Street has three show-cases filled with truffles, caramels, bars, and brittles.
+With two prime locations in Napa – a retail store on First Street and a stand in the popular Oxbow Public Market – Anette’s Chocolates are hard to miss.
+The spacious store on First Street has three show-cases filled with truffles, caramels, bars, and brittles.
 One can take them home or enjoy right away with a cup of tea or coffee: there’re a few tables inside and on the patio.
-I wish the store had more character: it looks a little sterile, and the rows of bottled chocolate sauce, fudge, and drinking chocolate mixes create a rather touristy feel.
+I wish the store had more character: the rows of bottled chocolate sauce, fudge, and drinking chocolate mixes make it look a bit like a souvenir shop.

 Anette’s truffles are good: intense and flavorful, but perhaps a little straightforward.
-I would also have a hard time distinguishing between many of the flavors in a blind tasting.
-Among 15 or so different kinds I tried, my favorites were a disheveled-looking but wonderfully nut-rich pecan flip with milk chocolate, as well as an intense tart cherry truffle, which would be interesting to pair with a big red wine.
+Among 15 or so different kinds I tried, my favorites were a charmingly disheveled and wonderfully nut-rich pecan flip with milk chocolate, and an intense tart cherry truffle, which would be interesting to pair with a big red wine.

 For those interested to continue the chocolate exploration, there are about 40 other flavors to try.
 The store on First Street also does by-appointment tours and tastings.